GaryHostt/beginner_ERP_OIC/README.md

 ### Examples

-These are orkshops that will show you how to build an event based integration after you complete the pre-reqs above.
+These are workshops that will show you how to build an event based integration after you complete the pre-reqs above.

 [Event based integration, example 1](https://github.com/GaryHostt/OIC_SaaS_integration/blob/master/Lab200.md)